lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 Automating too late is not a bad thing.
 I'll have done the manual work enough times to understand how to eventually automate the task and what edge cases to look out for.
 I equate it to doing a job yourself before hiring someone– it's always better to grok the requirements first to some degree so you can understand how to best utilize who you've brought on (and appreciate them more!).

-A few aspects of Lunch Money which I handled manually first include sending out trial-ending emails, bi-weekly digests summarizing account status and carrying out user-initiated account cancellations.
+After launching, I manually sent out trial-ending emails for over 1000 users who had signed up (thank goodness for mail merge) which quickly made me realize I had to automate that as soon as possible.

+For bi-weekly digests summarizing account statuses, I manually triggered these for months because I wasn't confident the sending cadence was reasonable.
+After observing open rates and collecting user feedback, these are now automated to go out on the 5th & 25th of every month.

 Something that I'm glad I didn't spend the time to automate at all was the referral program.
 If an existing user refers a new user and the new user subscribes to a plan, then both users will receive credit for 1 month.